everx-labs/DeBot-IS-consortium/SecurityCardManagement/README.md

 returns:

-	result : string - result of operation
+	state : string - result of operation

 ## Declaration in Solidity